 OLIVIA JOHNSTON is an artist based in Ottawa, Canada.
 She completed a BAh in Art History at Carleton University in 2015, graduating with High Distinction, and is currently the Photographic History Instructor at the School of the Photographic Arts: Ottawa.
 Her practice includes both photo-based and multi-media work, within which she is preoccupied by questions of art history and the photographic image.
-In her photographic practice, Johnston makes use of numerous genres, including studio portraiture, self-portraiture, landscape, and still life, in order to explore themes of gender, individuality, vulnerability, and identity.
+In her photographic practice, Johnston makes use of numerous genres, including studio portraiture, self-portraiture, landscape, and still life, in order to explore themes of gender, sexuality, individuality, vulnerability, and identity.

 Johnston's work has been displayed nationally, including in Ottawa's Nuit Blanche, as a part of the City of Ottawa’s collection, and in the largest photography event in the world, the CONTACT Photography Festival in Toronto.
 She has also shown her work internationally, in New York, NY; Portland, OR; Saint-Louis, Senegal; and London, England.
 In 2017, Johnston was a finalist for the RBC Emerging Artist Award.
 Her work has appeared in numerous publications, including Manifest Gallery's International Photography Annual 5 (Cincinnati), NU Magazine (Montreal), Herd Magazine (Ottawa), the Ottawa Citizen (Ottawa), and Applied Arts Magazine (Toronto).